bosstwobread/Resume/README.md

 - Proficient in abstract thinking and Agile software development, design principles and patterns, adapt to diverse future business scenarios and provide flexible solutions to handle potential changes
 - Possess capabilities in product requirements, design, architecture, development, and delivery
 - 15 years of development, 10 years of architecture, and 8 years of technical team management experience
-- Proficient in and familiar with most mainstream programming languages, such as C#,Javascript,PHP,Java...
+- Proficient in and familiar with most mainstream programming languages, such as Node,React,C#,Javascript,PHP,Java,GraphQL,...
 - skilled in system architecture, components, databases, APIs, product design, front-end and back-end development, and system CI/CD deployment
 - Received individual/team technical innovation awards from the company
 - Achieved excellent science scores in school and won third prize in the zhejiang provincial physics competition